Timmycodin/Timmycodin/README.md

 Hi, I'm Timmycodin
 ==================

-I’m Timmy, a code-slinging, keyboard-smashing, curiosity-chasing dev-in-progress.
+I’m Timmy, a code-slinging, keyboard-smashing, curiosity-chasing dev-in-progress, and a Georgia Tech class farmer (summer camps ofc, 2025: Lego Robotics)
-I live in the beautiful chaos where code, caffeine, and way-too-many tabs collide.
+I landed in the beautiful chaos where code, caffeine, and way-too-many tabs collide called Github.
 Welcome to my GitHub!
 Stay awhile.
 Or don’t.
 I can’t stop you 😎

 =========